commschamp/cc.cmake/README.md

   becomes `CC_MQTT5_CLIENT_FILTER_CC_TOOLS_PLUGIN`

-For example to enable the MQTT5 client library
+For example, to enable the MQTT5 client library
 (see [cc.mqtt5.libs](https://github.com/commschamp/cc.mqtt5.libs))
 while disabling build of provided client applications, the configuration file can have the following lines: